choco-is-me/Restaurant-backend/README.md

         * `name`: The name of the ingredient.
         * `threshold`: The threshold quantity of the ingredient.
         * `amount`: The current quantity of the ingredient.
+        * `itemID`: The ID of the menu item that the ingredient belongs to.

 **17. Edit Ingredient (POST /edit_ingredient)**